Values: Building a Better World for All: Reception

 Value(s) received mixed reviews, having been praised for its ambitious scope and vision but also criticized as being overly idealistic and lacking practical solutions.
 The book was the winner of the National Business Book Award in 2021.

-In April 2025, a false quote from the book began circulating online, erroneously claiming that Carney had made disparaging remarks regarding Western society.
+In April 2025, a false quotation from the book began circulating online, erroneously claiming that Carney had made disparaging remarks regarding Western society.
 The image containing the false quote was republished by individuals such as Theo Fleury.
 The false quote appeared to be sentences from John Ivison's 2021 review in the National Post, paraphrased, altered and attributed to Carney.
 The Canadian Press published a fact check regarding the quote and determined it to be false.